DanieleZambetti97/ProjectMoana/README.md

 ```bash
 ~$ julia main.jl [--help] [IN_FILE] [A_FACTOR] [γ] [OUT_FILE]
 ```
-where the $a$ is the tone mapping parameter and $\gamma$ is the monitor-response parameter.
+where $a$ is the tone mapping parameter and $\gamma$ is the monitor-response parameter.
 They both are set to a default value but the can be changed.
 Just type `julia main.jl --help` for more detailed usage information.

 ## Contributing
-Pull requests and contributing are welcome.

-Please make sure to update tests as appropriate.
+[Pull requests](https://github.com/DanieleZambetti97/ProjectMoana/pulls) are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0NjM4MzQ2NSwxNzM3MzE1NTE3LC03Mz
-MwMzE3MzAsLTE5NzY5MDUzNzMsMjAyMDgxMTYwMl19
+eyJoaXN0b3J5IjpbMzUzNTgxNzQ0LDE3MzczMTU1MTcsLTczMz
+AzMTczMCwtMTk3NjkwNTM3MywyMDIwODExNjAyXX0=
 -->